3 Signs That Your Corporate Learning Engine Needs Tweaking

 1. You Don’t Allow Batch Enrollment Processing

 Corporate Learning Officers are incredibly busy and will often be looking to certify their entire labor force.
-For some companies, that will mean 10-15 people.
+For some companies, that will mean 10-15 people learning new skills.
 For others, it will be 1000-1500.

 That translates to a massive amount of revenue and engagement for your division… but without batch enrollment processes, it can also mean a massive administrative headache.